FAQ’s About Braces…

 Will my ability to play the trombone be affected by my braces?

 Be sure to mention your musical abilities (and your type of instrument) to Dr. Kent.
-He will give you lip protectors for your braces that make it possible for you to still play musical instruments.
+He will give you lip protectors that make it possible for you to still play musical instruments.

 How about chewing gum with braces?